-There is an aquarium, a concert hall, and a theater inside Tivoli Gardens.
+There is an aquarium, a concert hall, and a theatre inside Tivoli Gardens.
 You’ll also find a host of stores in the Gardens, great for picking up souvenirs of your trip to Copenhagen.

 This fascinating museum is built around the personal collection of the Carlsberg Brewery founders’ son, Carl Jacobsen.
 The museum holds Denmark’s largest collection of French art and features talents such as Degas, Manet, and Renoir.